hanshoglund/guido/README.md

 # guido

-Haskell bindings to the GUIDO Engine.
+Haskell bindings to the [GUIDO Engine][guido-engine].

 ## Installation

 ### OS X

 * Download and install the GUIDO Engine as a framework in `/Library/Frameworks/GUIDOEngine.framework`.

-* Compile `libguidoc.dylib` using the Makefile.
+* Compile the `guido-c` library using the Makefile.

-* **Note:** If you want to use GHCI, you must start it using `make test`, or pass the framework and library manually.
+* Add the following to your `.cabal` file:

+    frameworks:
+        GUIDOEngine
+    extra-libraries:
+        guidoc

 ## Requirements